 - salt and pepper

 First preheat a large stainless skillet or dutch oven over medium-high heat.
-Season all the sides of the roast with kosher salt and freshly ground black pepper.
+Season all the sides of 5 to 6 pounds beef chuck roast with kosher salt and freshly ground black pepper.
 Because my grocery store doesn’t carry any chuck roast over 2-1/2 pounds, I had purchased two.

-Once hot, add the oil to the pan and swirl to coat, creating a non-stick surface.
+Once hot, add 1 tablespoon oil to the pan and swirl to coat, creating a non-stick surface.
 Sear the roast for 4 to 5 minutes on both sides.
 Then transfer the caramelized seared roast to your slow cooker.

-Meanwhile, whisk together the sugar, grated garlic, tomato paste, chili powder, chipotle powder, smoked paprika and chicken stock and set off to the side.
+Meanwhile, whisk together 1 cup dark brown sugar,6 cloves grated garlic, 2 rounded tablespoons tomato paste, 1 rounded tablespoon chili powder, 2 teaspoons chipotle powder, 1 teaspoon smoked paprika and 3 cups low-sodium chicken stock and set off to the side.

 Pour the cooking liquids over the beef and onions, lifting and submerging the beef.

 Next, cover and cook on low for 6 to 8 hours or on high heat for 4 to 6 hours.